vikramkannav/HonestContract/source/includes/_users.md

 ## Update Profile

-This API is used for the update profile with HonestContract application with some information.
+This API is used for the update profile with the HonestContract application with some information.

 ```shell
 curl -X POST \